 Who is counselling for?

 The issues people bring to counselling are many and varied.
-Ineke gets referrals from ACC (sensitive claims), Family Court, Midland Health Network, CYF, NZAF, Employee Assistance Programme Service Providers, other agencies and private clients as well.
+Ineke gets referrals from ACC (sensitive claims), Family Court, NZAF, Employee Assistance Programme Service Providers, other agencies and private clients as well.

-Within that there is custody and access, working as separated parents, marriage counselling, counselling for people with head injuries, victim support, anger management, drug and alcohol counselling, eating issues, career choices, relationship building … and more.
+Within that there is custody and access, working with separated parents, marriage counselling, victim support, anger management, drug and alcohol counselling, eating issues, career choices, relationship building … and more.

 Counselling is for anyone who has something they want to talk through.
 In many ways, we can engage in forms of counselling in our everyday lives – in our day-to-day conversations we can help people at times without knowing it.
 Sometimes, we may find ourselves in a place where we are looking for more than we can get from our friends.